 Should I be screened for lung cancer?

 Lung cancer is the leading cause of cancer death in the United States.
 Lung cancer is frequently diagnosed after it has spread.
-The goal of lung cancer screening is to enable detection of lung cancer before it has spread.
-If the disease is caught before it spreads, the likelihood of surviving 5 years improves from 18 percent to 55 percent or higher.
+The goal of lung cancer screening is to enable the detection of lung cancer before it has spread.
+If the disease is caught before it spreads, the likelihood of surviving 5 years improves from less than 20 percent to 55 percent or higher.
 The Minnesota Lung Cancer Screening Task Force is a group of thought leaders representing most of the healthcare organizations in the state.
 We meet annually to identify strategies to improve screening numbers.
 If you are a physician or healthcare provider that wishes to help improve lung cancer screening in MN, Email us.

 A Breath of Hope is working diligently to expand lung cancer screening criteria so that more people will be eligible.
 In the meantime, please educate yourself if you are ineligible for screening.
 Understanding what symptoms look like could lead to earlier detection and better odds of beating lung cancer.